CRASHSpace/COVID-19-3dprints/Face Shield/Budmen Face Shield/V3/README.md

 Print materials

-This can be recorded and submitted with prints, or filled out [here](https://airtable.com/shrZCoERKFkLPPHIm)
+This can be recorded [here](https://airtable.com/shrZCoERKFkLPPHIm), or written and submitted with prints.

-### Information on Request:
+## Information on Request:
 Cedars-Sinai evaluated and approved this design, and put out a high priority request for units.
 They are currently evaluating V4.

 ### Source: